centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-cadvisor-api.md

 The cAdvisor API Pack comes with several service discovery rules.

-To monitor container metrics, it's required to launch a discovery to add relevant services:
+To monitor container metrics, you must launch a discovery to add relevant services:

 | Rule                                    | Description                                            |
 |-----------------------------------------|--------------------------------------------------------|